HealthML/explainability-requires-interactivity/README.md

 # Explainability Requires Interactivity

-This repository contains the code to train all custom models used in the paper "Explainability Requires Interactivity," as well as to create all static explanations (heat maps and generative).
+This repository contains the code to train all custom models used in the paper [Explainability Requires Interactivity](https://arxiv.org/abs/2109.07869) as well as to create all static explanations (heat maps and generative).
 For our interactive framework, see the [sister repositor](https://github.com/HealthML/StyleGAN2-Hypotheses-Explorer/).

 Precomputed generative explanations are located at `static_generative_explanations`.